-In 2012 I moved to Switzerland for a job in online marketing.
-As fate would have it, the company had a corporate blog.
-I was really excited about working on the blog as I'd always enjoyed reading them.
-I familiarized myself with all the topics: Search engine optimization (SEO), web writing, content marketing, content curation and range building.
-I established blogger relations in my company and networked with people from the blogging scene.
-I really enjoyed my work.
-But at some point, I felt it was time for a change and moved back to Germany.
+In 2012, I went to Switzerland for a job in online marketing.
+As luck would have it, my company had a corporate blog.
+That was like a gift for me.
+Because I have always loved reading blogs.
+And so I worked my way into all the topics: search engine optimization (SEO), writing for the web, content marketing, content curation and reach building.
+I established blogger relations in my business and networked with the scene.
+I loved what I was doing very much.
+But at some point it was time for a change and I went back to Germany.

 I was highly qualified and had several years of experience working abroad, finding a new job was going to be easy.
 Or so I thought.
 The reality was very different, my applications kept getting rejected.
 When I asked why I hadn't been invited for an interview, nobody seemed to want to give me an honest answer.
 Apart from two people who told me: "Ms. Sprung, you were in Switzerland.
 We won't be able to pay you the salary you expect."
 Boom, that really hit home.

 Interestingly, these were applications that hadn't asked for an expected salary in the cover letter.
 Instead of talking to me and telling me what their budget was, my application just landed on the reject pile.
 Simply because people thought they knew what I wanted to earn.
 It wasn't about how well my skills and abilities matched the requirements of the job.
 That gave me a lot to think about and I decided to get some help.

 Tip: You also want to work as a freelancer?
 And avoid the typical mistakes of self-employment?
 Then read through our post from Jan Tissler : Avoid Freelancing Mistakes.